OpenSportSim/Analysis/README.md

-# Analysis
-Sports and eSports analysis suite.
+# Sports and eSports analysis suite.